- Table of Contents

 In environments where unions play a significant role, HR practices must be attuned to the dynamics of collective bargaining agreements, worker representation, and negotiation processes.
 Collaboration and engagement with union representatives become vital aspects of human resources management.
 The Guest Model recognises the importance of maintaining a delicate balance between organisational goals and the interests of employee representatives.

 Consider a scenario where a union is negotiating for better working conditions.
-The Guest Model prompts organisations to approach these negotiations with a strategic mindset, seeking solutions that align with both organisational goals and employee welfare.
+The Guest Model prompts organisations to approach these negotiations strategically, seeking solutions that align with organisational goals and employee welfare.
 By acknowledging the influence of unions, organisations employing the Guest Model are better positioned to foster positive labour-management relationships.

-In essence, the Guest Model unfolds as a strategic roadmap, urging organisations to understand and navigate the external factors shaping their HR landscape.
-By delving into the intricacies of competitive strategy, the business environment, workforce characteristics, the labour market, government regulations, and union influence, organisations can craft HR practices that are not only effective but also adaptive and responsive to the dynamic external environment.
+The Guest Model is a strategic roadmap urging organisations to understand and navigate the external factors shaping their HR landscape.
+By delving into the intricacies of competitive strategy, the business environment, workforce characteristics, the labour market, government regulations, and union influence, organisations can craft HR practices that are effective, adaptive, and responsive to the dynamic external environment.
 The Guest Model propels HR management into a realm of strategic foresight, ensuring that organisations thrive amidst the winds of change in the broader business landscape.

 Impact of the Internal Environment on HR Management